memory-machine/oaio/index.md

 ---
 layout: home
-title: Writing Machine
+title: Memory Machine
 ---
-# Writing Machine
+# Memory Machine

 <br>
 Go directly to the [Dialogue Page](/oaio/machine) its [Thoughts Page](/oaio/thoughts) or change and submit the settings.